Top 10 Christian Bodybuilders (Who Found God)

 He describes himself as a “man of God,” regularly sharing Bible verses via Twitter and talking about his relationship with Jesus.

-He also has his own television programme, called TotaLee Fit With Lee Haney, on TBN (Trinity Broadcasting Network), a Christian channel.
-He is often joined by other Christian sportsmen and women on the show, where his favourite motto is “Train to stimulate, not annihilate.”
+He also has his own television program, called TotaLee Fit With Lee Haney, on TBN (Trinity Broadcasting Network), a Christian channel.
+He is often joined by other Christian sportsmen and women on the show, where his favorite motto is “Train to stimulate, not annihilate.”

 Dennis Tinerino